ashutosh2411/btp/finalreport/finalreport.md

 ## 2.1.
 Introduction

-In computer programming, especially functional programming, and type theory, an algebraic data type is a kind of composite type, i.e., a type formed by combining other types.
+In functional programming, and type theory, an algebraic data type is a type of composite type, i.e., a type formed by combining other types.

 Algebraic data types in Haskell have one or more constructors.
 Each data constructor can have zero or more arguments.
-The definitions can be recursive too.
+The definitions of the datatypes can be recursive too.

 We can define functions on algebraic data types using pattern matching.
 Pattern matching is essentially